 Here are some tips for training your lawn to grow in arid, high desert conditions and survive temporary droughts with minimal use of water.

 In a dry climate, watering correctly means watering less.
-Weaning a lawn off of its water addiction is the first and most important step to a more water-efficient lawn.
+Weaning a lawn off of its over-reliance on water the first and most important step to a more water-efficient lawn.
 The common method of automatically watering a lawn each morning is poor practice, as it essentially trains a lawn to need this gulp of water each day.
 Turfgrasses that get this kind of regular shallow watering tend to grow shallow roots that will die if their daily fix of water is denied.
 And with daily watering practice, a great deal of the water simply evaporates away––a complete waste of precious moisture.

 Limiting the amount of watering will gradually train your lawn to send down deeper root systems that will be much more efficient at using whatever moisture is in the soil.
 Even water-loving grass species such as Kentucky bluegrass are capable of surviving and thriving with much less water than they are normally given.